-\The views expressed in this paper are those of the authors and do not necessarily represent those of the Federal Reserve Bank of New York, the Federal Reserve System, or any of their staff.
-We thank Marco del Negro, Michael Weber, Gil Nogueira, Yang Liu, and Lars Norden as well as seminar and conference participants at Yale, Western Finance Association Annual conference, Catolica Lisbon, the Federal Reserve Bank of New York, the Bank of Italy, the European Central Bank, Norges Bank, NHH Bergen, the Danish Central Bank, University of Padova, IESE, CEPR Luiss Finance Workshop, Banco de Portugal, CEPR Conference on Financial Intermediation, the "Heterogenous Households, Firms and Financial Intermediaries: Theoretical Insights and Validation with Microdata" conference (Norges Bank), and the CEPR Paris Symposium for valuable comments.
+^{}We thank Filippo De Marco, Marco del Negro, Michael Weber, Gil Nogueira, Yang Liu, and Lars Norden, as well as seminar and conference participants at Yale, Western Finance Association Annual conference, Catolica Lisbon, the Federal Reserve Bank of New York, the Bank of Italy, the European Central Bank, Norges Bank, NHH Bergen, the Danish Central Bank, University of Padova, IESE, CEPR Luiss Finance Workshop, Banco de Portugal, CEPR Conference on Financial Intermediation, the "Heterogenous Households, Firms and Financial Intermediaries: Theoretical Insights and Validation with Microdata" conference (Norges Bank), and the CEPR Paris Symposium for valuable comments.
 We thank Lily Gordon and Jasper Yang for excellent research assistance.
-Emails: Viral V. Acharya (vval@stern.nyu.edu); Matteo Crosignani (matteo.crosignani@ny.frb.org); Tim Eisert (tim.eisert@novasbe.pt); Christian Eufinger (ceufinger@iese.edu).
+The views expressed in this paper are those of the authors and do not necessarily represent those of the Federal Reserve Bank of New York, the Federal Reserve System, or any of their staff.
+Emails: Viral V. Acharya (vva1@stern.nyu.edu); Matteo Crosignani (matteo.crosignani@ny.frb.org); Tim Eisert (tim.eisert@novasbe.pt); Christian Eufinger (ceufinger@iese.edu).
+First draft: October 2023.